Medical Plaza South

-- Two registered dieticians, both certified diabetes educators
+- One registered dietitian, a certified diabetes educator

-Diabetes Self Management Training is an essential part of diabetes care.
+Diabetes self-care management is an essential part of diabetes care.
 It provides people with diabetes the knowledge, skills, and ability to perform diabetes self-care tasks.
-The process involves informed decision-making, problem solving, and collaboration with the health care team to improve health status and quality of life for people with diabetes.
+The process involves informed decision-making, problem solving, and collaboration with the healthcare team to improve health status and quality of life for people with diabetes.